olefriis/Eco2/README.md

 The XXTEA implementation is from the [xxtea-dotnet](https://github.com/xxtea/xxtea-dotnet) project, modified such that the length of the input byte array is not included in the encoded data.
 Accompanying license file is included in this repository.

+Also thanks to my colleague [Simon](https://github.com/john7doe) who pushed me in the first place and pointed me to the relevant parts of the Danfoss-BLE repo mentioned above.